Tabby Earns His Stripes

 Minutes later, Michael Nylander's goal proved how important Tabaracci's stonewalling efforts against Lemieux had been.

 "He was coming with a lot of speed.
 He has a great wrist shot.
-You certainly don't want to be the guy who lets in the goal that can blow the game for you," Tabaracci agreed, though his first two would have qualified had things turned out differently.
+You certainly don't want to be the guy who lets in the goal that can blow the game for you," Tabaracci agreed,

 For his part, Tabaracci was grateful for the second chance.